 Hopefully, after following these tips, you can thrive on the vegan lifestyle, and the only regret you’ll have is not making the change sooner!

 We are concerned with animal welfare and use no animal-derived materials in making any of our products.
-The Evolution Convertible Backpack is made from fabric remnants and ethically produced by hand at a factory that pays a living wage, has reasonable working hours and a good work environment.
+The Urban Explorer Bag is made from fabric remnants and ethically produced by hand at a factory that pays a living wage, has reasonable working hours and a good work environment.